jbostoen/iTop-custom-extensions/wip/utils/PSM1 iTop module for PowerShell/readme.md

 * Start-iTopCron

 Also exposes variable
-$global:iTopConfig - contains all the settings needed for the functions above.
+* $global:iTopConfig - contains all the settings needed for the functions above.
 Retrieved from config.json.
 Can be overwritten during session.

-## Roadmap
-REST/JSON functions will be added:
-* New-iTopObject (core/create)
-* Remove-iTopObject (core/delete)
-* Set-iTopObject (core/update)

 ## Where to put this module